 Single padfoot drum rollers are designed for industrial areas, haul roads, airfields, highways and dams.
 A padfoot roller also has more mobility to fill trenches in confined spaces.

-Subscribe to the Flapping Mouth Blog below to stay up to date with the latest construction industry news and projects across Australia!
+Subscribe to the Constructionsht Blog below to stay up to date with the latest construction industry news and projects across Australia!